 - Let them enjoy regulated time playing video/computer games.

 - Balance that with reading books.
 They are fun too!

 - Allow them to play dress-up with your wardrobe.
 Kids love to put themselves in the role of a grown-up.

 - Dance parties are a superb way to have fun while doing physical activity.
 Ask your children to put together a performance for you after dinner.
 They can come up with a play or a dance routine.
 This will keep them busy with rehearsals during the day and make a great way for the entire family to share a fun evening together.

-- Create some dedicated time for watching favorite TV shows or movies.
+- Create some dedicated time for watching favourite TV shows or movies.
 If you wish to add an educational value to that, ask your kids to write a brief summary of the show/movie.